embeddedadventures/PLT1001/README.md

 ## Wiring ##
 <h3>Serial Connection</h3>
 The PLT1001 can be controlled through UART Serial connection.
-At the moment, only hardware UART is supported.
-This is great for boards like the Arduino Micro.
 Connect the appropriate pins to the RX and TX pins of the driver board and power it up.

 <h3>I2C Connection</h3>
 The PLT1001 also offers I2C support, with an extended list of commands that aren't available through Serial protocol.
 To control the driver board with your Arduino using I2C, connect the following:

 - SDA pin -> RB2
 - SCL pin -> RB1

+NOTE - firmware for the LDP-8008 does not support I2C commands yet.
+We will update it and post as soon as firmware has been updated.

 ## Contact ##
 Questions/comments/concerns regarding the code?
 Raise it up as a <a href="https://github.com/embeddedadventures/PLT1001/issues/new">new issue</a> and we will help as soon as possible.
 You may also contact support@embeddedadventures.com.
 Thanks!